 This IPH-lecture will be organized in a webinar format.
-More details concerning registration coming soon.
+Please register here.

-Dr. Kathryn Rexrode is the Chief of the Division of Women’s Health in the Department of Medicine at Brigham and Women’s Hospital.
-She is an Associate Professor of Medicine in the and the Director for the Office for Women’s Careers in the Center for Faculty Development and Diversity at Brigham and Women’s Hospital.
+Dr. Kathryn Rexrode is Associate Professor of Medicine at Harvard Medical School and Chief of the Division of Women's Health in the Brigham and Women's Hospital.
 She also sees patients in Gretchen and Edward Fish Center for Women’s Health as a primary care physician.
 Since joining the faculty at Brigham and Women’s Hospital in 1996, Dr. Rexrode has had leadership positions in research, education and faculty development.

 Dr. Rexrode has broad and deep research experience in women’s health, with a particular interest in the role of obesity and hormonal factors on chronic disease, as well as the understanding of sex differences.
 She is the author of more than 200 research publications.
 Dr. Rexrode leads several large grants from the NHLBI and NCI, and has been continuously funded by the National Institutes of Health since 2002.
 Her current research focuses on the impact of metabolism on the risk of heart disease and stroke in women.
 She also is examining interventions that might reduce breast density in women, thereby reducing the risk of breast cancer.